itsdfish/TrueAndErrorModels.jl/docs/src/example.md

 ```@raw html
 <img src="https://raw.githubusercontent.com/itsdfish/TrueAndErrorModels.jl/gh-pages/dev/assets/logo_readme.png" alt="drawing" width="900"/>
 ```
-# Bayesian Parameter Estimation
+# Overview

-The purpose of this tutorial is to demonstrate how to perform Bayesian parameter estimation of the True and Error model (TET; Birnbaum & Quispe-Torreblanca, 2018) using the [Turing.jl](https://turinglang.org/) package.
+The purpose of this tutorial is to demonstrate how to develop and apply True and Error Models (TEMs; Birnbaum & Quispe-Torreblanca, 2018) with TrueAndErrorModels.jl.
+We will cover topics such as model development, Bayesian parameter estimation, and the API.

 ## Full Code